BilgiPasa/amiral_batti/README.md

 # amiral_batti

 Bu, Python'da yapılmış basit bir amiral battı oyunudur.
-Oyunun kodu, "other_things" isimli klasörün içinde bulunmakta.
+Oyunun kodu da mevcuttur. İsterseniz göz gezdirebilirsiniz.

 This is a simple battleship game that made in Python.
-The game's code is in the folder named "other_things".
+The code of the game is avalible.
+You can look if you want.